pancernik1/WujaWagen-Gokart-/README.md

 ### Drawing
 [Not available yet]
 ### Description
-It's part of the drive train and transfers the engine's rotation onto the rear axle
+It's a part of the drive train and transfers the engine's rotation onto the rear axle

 ## 2.14 - Steering rod
 ### Drawing
 [Not available yet]
 ### Description
-Connect's the steering wheel mount and Rack&Pinion mechanism with cardan joints
+Connects the steering wheel mount and Rack&Pinion mechanism with cardan joints

 ## 2.15 - Steering rod mount
 ### Drawing